China tells banks to step up forex checks in special zones

 China has vowed to crack down on fake trades amid signs that hot money inflows have helped push the yuan to a series of record highs in recent weeks.

-Amid the crackdown, a raft of companies, including commodity importers, have been struggling to get trade loans as banks scrutinize their activities and hold back credit as they await further regulatory details.
+Amid the crackdown, a raft of companies, including commodity importers, have been struggling to get trade loans as banks scrutinise their activities and hold back credit as they await further regulatory details.

 The latest crackdown mainly targets companies that are heavily involved in buying and selling imported goods stored in bonded warehouses within China's tariff-free areas.